peteroupc/CBOR/docs/PeterO.Cbor.CBORNumber.md

 <b>Return Value:</b>

-A number expressing the product of this number and the given number.
+A number expressing the product of this number and the specified number.

 <b>Exceptions:</b>